UX Designers

 What are UX Designers?

 User experience (UX) designers are professionals who create meaningful and user-centric digital experiences.
-They apply design principles, psychology and research methodologies to ensure that products and services are easy to use, visually appealing and align with user expectations.
-Designers understand user needs and behaviors to make intuitive interfaces, optimize users’ journeys and satisfaction, and drive business success.
+They use design principles, psychology and research methodologies to make sure that products and services are easy to use, visually appealing and in line with user expectations.
+Designers understand user needs and behaviors to make intuitive interfaces, optimize users’ journeys and satisfaction—and drive business success.

 Author and Human-Computer Interaction (HCI) Expert, Professor Alan Dix explains why UX design is so important: